csoyars/Data-Summary-Imputation-in-SAS/README.md

 If PCTREM=1, the macro logs selected summary statistics for each variable along with information on proportion of missing or coded values without imputing or dropping any values.
 Otherwise, the macro will impute missing, coded, and extreme observations (as defined by user's MSTD threshold) and drop any variables with proportion of missing/coded values above the defined PCTREM value.

 Values are imputed to the median for each variable, again as per previously supplied code and parameters.
-The macro is readily adaptible to use with other imputation methods given the split functionality depending on PCTREM value.
+The macro is readily adaptible to use with other imputation methods, especially given dual functionality depending on PCTREM value.